 Cannabis has been shown to stimulate appetite, described as a strong desire for foods with high fat or sugar content.
 For these patients, a high caloric intake may contribute to weight gain and to the absorption of nutrients, often crucial in combating medical conditions such as AIDS-related wasting syndrome.

-Although other drugs are available to treat nausea, vomiting, or reduced appetite, the combined effect of cannabis on all these symptoms at once makes it a particularly potent drug for improving a patient’s quality of life.
+Although other drugs are available to treat nausea, vomiting, or reduced appetite, the combined effect of cannabis on all these symptoms at once makes it a unique option for contributing to improving a patient’s quality of life.
 For patients suffering from nausea or vomiting, often oral medications are inconvenient.
 For these patients, administration via inhalation – using a vaporization medical device – reduces the burden of oral medication and achieves therapeutic levels rapidly.

 In glaucoma patients, a progressive increase of pressure inside the eye causes a gradual loss of vision, resulting in total blindness if untreated.
 Studies in the 1970s showed cannabis, when inhaled or eaten, effectively lowers eye pressure as much as standard medications.

 Outside the care of their doctors, patients self-medicate with cannabis for a wide range of medical conditions.
-Based on the available scientific evidence, further attention should be focused on three other potential uses of medicinal cannabis including the treatment of cancer, epilepsy, and psychiatric disorders.
+Based on the available scientific evidence, further attention should be focused on five other potential uses of medicinal cannabis including the treatment of cancer, epilepsy, inflammatory bowel diseases, Parkinson’s disease and psychiatric disorders.

 Cannabinoids exert palliative effects in cancer patients by reducing nausea, vomiting and pain, by stimulating appetite, and by improving the quality of sleep.
 However, laboratory studies in animals and isolated cancer cells have shown cannabinoids to be capable, under some conditions, of inhibiting the development of cancer cells in multiple ways.